mchater/kata-mars-rover/README.md

 ● The commands (l,r) allow the rover to turn left/right.

-● The rover  can move from one edge of the grid to another knowing that planets are spheres after all.
+● The rover  can move from one edge of the grid to another.

 ● Before moving to a new square, if a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.
 ## Example: